dzhou45/Houses/README.md

 # API Design Choices

 When a client uses a get request for a specific house id, and that house id does not exist, for example api/houses/11, I have chosen to send back an empty response.
 This is because there is nothing wrong with the get request, there is just no data for that specific house.
-Outputting an error may potentially be confusing to the user when their request is in a correct format.
+Outputting a 404 error may potentially be confusing to the user.

 # Security